How to Use The Camelot Wheel to Mix in Key

 Consequently, the Camelot Wheel is a highly intuitive chart for DJs and makes the workflow extremely smooth.
 Once you understand the basics of the wheel and how the relative movement around it works, you have a dearth of options and combinations to play with.

-• Before you move on to the Camelot, find a set of tracks that you aim to mix.
-Start with 2 to 3 tracks initially, then go ambitious as you like.
+• Before moving on to the Camelot, find a set of tracks you aim to mix.
+Start with 2 to 3 tracks initially, then go as ambitious as you like.

-• Use a key detection software to identify and label the tracks.
+• Use key detection software to identify and label the tracks.

-• For instance, your identified key of the track is 12 A, then you can move outward and mix with tracks that lie on 12 B or move forward or backward and mix with 1 A and 11 A.
+• For instance, if your identified key of the track is 12 A, then you can move outward and mix with tracks that lie on 12 B or move forward or backward and mix with 1 A and 11 A, or you can stay in the 12 A region.

 • Camelot Wheel also allows you to experiment to create interesting mixes.